USC-ACTLab/MAPFAST/README.md

 2. analysis.py prints a detailed report which includes the accuracy, coverage and custom score details as described in our paper.

-3. Use dir(MAPFAST) or help(MAPFAST) to get detailed information about each function in MAPFAST and InceptionClassificationNet class and its usages.
+3. Use dir(MAPFAST) or help(MAPFAST) to get information and usage details for each function in MAPFAST and InceptionClassificationNet class.